Personalised Meta-path Generation for Heterogeneous GNNs: Experiments

-We evaluate our models under semi-supervised and supervised settings.
-For the semi-supervised setting, we adopt the same settings as in~\cite{FZMK20} to use 400 instances for training and another 400 instances for validation, and the rest nodes for testing.
+\textbf{Evaluation Settings.} We evaluate our models under node classification.
+For the semi-supervised setting, we adopt the same settings as in MAGNN~\cite{FZMK20} to use $400$ instances for training and another $400$ instances for validation, the rest nodes for testing.
 The generated node representations are further fed into a \emph{support vector machine} (SVM) classifier to get the prediction results.
-For the supervised setting, we use the same number of nodes for training and validation, respectively, and use the rest of the nodes for testing.
-We employ an end-to-end mechanism, namely the model is trained and optimised on the training and validation sets, respectively, and generates the predictions on the testing set directly.
+For the supervised setting, we use the same percentage of nodes for training and validation, respectively.
+Use the rest of the nodes for testing.
+We report the average \emph{Micro-F1} and \emph{Macro-F1} scores of $10$ runs with different seeds.